MakeSchool-Tutorials/Git-to-Know-Branching/original.md

 ### Successful teams follow 3 easy rules to integrate git into their daily workflow:
   1. **Commit early and often.**
-  1. **Don't break master.** The code in `origin/master` always works.
+  1. **Don't break main.** The code in `origin/main` always works.
 No errors, no UI glitches.
 No exceptions.
   1. **Use feature branches.** One branch per feature.